African immigration to Israel

-African immigration to Israel is the international movement to Israel from Africa of people that are not natives or do not possess Israeli citizenship in order to settle or reside there.
+African immigration to Israel is the international movement to Israel from Africa of people who are not natives or do not possess Israeli citizenship in order to settle or reside there.
 This phenomenon began in the second half of the 2000s, when a large number of people from Africa entered Israel, mainly through the then-lightly fenced border between Israel and Egypt in the Sinai Peninsula.
 According to the data of the Israeli Interior Ministry, 26,635 people arrived illegally in this way by July 2010, and over 55,000 by January 2012.
 In an attempt to curb the influx, Israel constructed the Egypt–Israel barrier.
 Since its completion in December 2013, the barrier has almost completely stopped the immigration of Africans into Israel across the Sinai border.

+The African refugee population in Israel is composed primarily of Sudanese and Eritrean refugees migrating to Israel through the Sinai Desert.
+Israeli policy concerning these refugees has evolved from a policy of neutrality to a policy of deterrence.
+These refugees began arriving in Israel in the 21st century, led by Bedouin smugglers.
+As of 2018, the non-Jewish African refugee population in Israel is approximately 36,000.

+Israeli citizens living in neighborhoods with large refugee populations have mixed attitudes towards them.
+Some have claimed refugees are "rapists" and "criminals", while others living in the same neighborhood described them as "peaceful" and "kind."
+With tensions rising and shifting Israeli policy, both deterrence and support for the refugees has increased.
+Israeli policy toward African refugees have been heavily influenced by the advocacy and legal work of several nonprofits, including the Hotline for Refugees and Migrants, Kav LaOved, Association for Civil Rights in Israel, and others.